chaijs/chai/README.md

 on the [Google Group](http://groups.google.com/group/chaijs) or ping [@jakeluer](http://twitter.com/jakeluer) directly on Twitter.
 Chai developers can also be found on Freenode IRC in #letstest.js.

+## Versions

+The current stable version tree is the `0.5.x` tree on the `master` branch.
+If you are interested in seeing what we have planned, or if you are a plugin developer interested in preparing your plugins for the next major release, see the `0.6.x` branch.

+- Stable: 0.5.x
+- Unstables: 0.6.x

 ## Contributors

      commits: 252